 The success of an exchange program often comes down to one thing: communication.
 Traveling to a new country, living with a new family, and attending a new school is a unique experience that can bring about some strong emotions.
 Generally, these are nothing to worry about — homesickness, for example, is something that almost every student experiences at some point in during their program.
 Nevertheless, it’s vital that you establish an open channel of communication with your exchange student and your Area Representative to ensure that your time hosting — and your student’s time studying — is as successful as possible.

 Your Area Representative is always available to help.
 He or she will conduct monthly check-ins and offer guidance whenever needed.
 Informing your Area Representative of any outlying behaviors (extreme homesickness, difficulty adjusting to school or your family, etc.) can be the difference between a minor adjustment issue and a student returning home early.
-While the vast majority of host families and students encounter no problems, establishing healthy communication early on is always a good idea.
+While the vast majority of host families and exchange students encounter no problems, establishing healthy communication early on is always a good idea.

 Get (and stay) involved

-Your student is here to study, true, but just as important (and arguably longer lasting) is the cultural education they’ll receive.
+Your exchange student is here to study, true, but just as important (and arguably longer lasting) is the cultural education they’ll receive.
 Don’t be a shut-in — get out there and get active!
 Check out a baseball game, visit museums, volunteer at a food bank.
 Introduce your student to your extended family, your neighbors, your friends.
 Anything that gets you and your student involved with your community is a surefire way to make your student’s stay (and your time hosting) memorable, valuable, and fun!

 Don’t expect perfection

-No two students, just as no two families, are the same.
+No two exchange students, just as no two families, are the same.
 What works for one student might not work for another.
 And as with any child, there are bound to be a few missteps on your path to a harmonious relationship.
 This is totally normal!
 As long as your student and you trust one another and you have clearly communicated your expectations, there is very little that cannot (and will not) be overcome.
 Have patience.
 Be understanding of cultural differences on both ends of the scale.
 There’s not always a “right” and “wrong” way to do things, especially when people from (sometimes very) different countries are involved.

 While they are in the United States, you are your student’s family.
 Still, it’s important to remember that they also have a family back home.
 Make sure that your student has a way to regularly contact them — be it through email, phone calls, or even good, old-fashioned postcards.
 Involving your student in your family’s daily activities will do wonders for establishing a foundation for success.
 You, too, will probably benefit from talking to someone who understands the situation you’re in.
 You can always reach out to the ISE host family community to get to know other host families.
 The more support your student and you have, the better!